May 2, 2012

 How many Core Values do you need?

-Some companies have as many as ten Core Values.
+Some organizations have as many as ten Core Values.
 We believe that ten Core Values is too many.
 Instead, we recommend three to five Core Values.
 Fewer Core Values not only ensures that these are your true core principles but, also makes it easier for your employees to remember them easily.
 It is also easier to manage within your HR processes.

 Below is a laundry list of the Core Values we have compiled that we find most valuable, to enable you to best select what is truly most important to your organization.